 In Bohlman’s grant application to the Madison Arts Commission, he proposed making a mural that would both make people curious about the river that flows right next to them and educate them about this stream that connects Madison’s lakes and is actually part of the Mississippi River Watershed.

-Bohlman’s bright yellow mural depicts a large catfish, referring to the river’s name, which comes from indigenous names for the river.
-What we now call “The Yahara River” was historically known as "Catfish River" (Sauk Myan-mek, Potowatami Gooskehawn, and Ho-Chunk Gahara).
+Bohlman’s bright yellow mural depicts a large catfish, referring to the river’s name, which he believes comes from indigenous names for the river.
+What we now call “The Yahara River” is presumed to be historically known as "Catfish River."
 The US Board on Geographic Names (USBGN) declared "Yahara River" as the river’s name in 1903.

 Duane, a member of Journey Mental Health Center’s Yahara House, was able to complete this project through a Madison Arts Commission (MAC) grant.
 He also received support from the Veteran’s Administration.
 Journey served as the fiscal receiver of the grant and supported Duane with the proper insurance needed for the project.
 Brad Schlough, the Manager of Yahara House, says, “Duane is a visionary as well as a great artist and he expresses appreciation to those who have helped him with his own recovery through his creative projects.
 Duane hopes to inspire others with mental health and substance use challenges to look for artistic opportunities to regain confidence and their place in our community”.
 Duane has made such a positive impact at Yahara House; I hope Duane is here for years to come.”